EthanYixuanMi/EthanYixuanMi/README.md

 I also love working on the software engineering side of things — from backend systems to deploying AI models in production.
 I enjoy projects that bridge the gap between AI research and real-world applications, and I'm always excited to learn and take on new challenges.

-Currently, I'm also learning **XGBoost**!
+Currently, I'm also learning **XGBoost**, and deepening my understanding of interpretable ML models.

 For more details about my work and projects, feel free to explore my repositories below or connect with me on LinkedIn!

 ## 📚 Research & Publications

-I'm actively involved in research focused on computer vision and NLP.
+I'm actively involved in research focused on computer vision and machine learning.
-You can find any publications and research outcomes on my **[ORCID profile](https://orcid.org/0009-0004-8745-6824)**.
+You can find my publications and research outcomes on my **[ORCID profile](https://orcid.org/0009-0004-8745-6824)**.

 ## 📊 Languages I've Used Across My Projects